babakslt/han-shadowing-project/README.md

 3. Both applications will automatically use the pre-generated audio files from the `audio/` folder's category subfolders
 4. Use the dropdown menu to select categories
 5. Use the "+" button to add new YAML files without refreshing
+6. Set category targets using the input field below the category selector
+7. View progress with the visual progress bar
+8. Access learning statistics via the "Profile" button
+9. Bookmark phrases using the star button to the right of each phrase
-6. Use the playback controls to practice shadowing
+10. Use the playback controls and keyboard shortcuts to practice shadowing

 ### Memory Activator Mode